cncf/research-user-group/org-index/Monash-eResearch-Centre.md

 **If you are migrating to Kubernetes, how are you planning to migrate your traditional workloads?**

-By running both side by side, Applications and use cases amenable to Kubernetes deployment would be the first to trial & move.
+By running both side by side.
+Applications and use cases amenable to Kubernetes deployment would be the first to trial & move.